Solomon Asch: Early life and education

-Education

-Asch was shy when he moved to the United States and did not speak English fluently due to being brought up in Poland.
-He went to the neighborhood public school, P.S.
-147, to attend 6th grade.
-As a result of the language barrier, Asch had a very difficult time understanding in class.
-He learned English by reading Charles Dickens.
+Having been a shy child who was brought up in Poland, Asch initially did not speak English fluently.
+He attended sixth grade at his neighborhood's public school, P.S.
+147. Because of the language barrier, Asch had difficulty understanding his teacher.
+He, however, learned English by reading Charles Dickens.
 Asch later attended Townsend Harris High School, a very selective high school attached to the City College of New York.
-After high school, he attended the City College of New York, majoring in both literature and science.
-He became interested in psychology towards the end of his undergraduate career after reading the work of William James and a few philosophers.
+After high school, he attended City College majoring in both literature and science.
+He became interested in psychology towards the end of his undergraduate career after reading the work of William James and a number of other philosophers.
 In 1928, when he was 21 years old, he received his Bachelor of Science.

-Asch went on to pursue his graduate degree at Columbia University.
-He initially was interested in anthropology, not in social psychology.
-With the help of Gardner Murphy, Lois Murphy, Franz Boas, and Ruth Benedict he gained a summer fellowship and investigated how children become members of their culture.
-His master's thesis was a statistical analysis of the test scores of 200 children under the supervision of Woodworth.
-Asch received his master's degree in 1930.
-His doctoral dissertation examined whether all learning curves have the same form; H. E. Garrett assigned the topic to him.
-He received his PhD in 1932.
+Asch went on to pursue a doctoral degree at Columbia University.
+He initially was interested in anthropology, not social psychology.
+With the help of Gardner Murphy, Lois Murphy, Franz Boas, and Ruth Benedict he obtained a summer fellowship and investigated how children become socialized into the surrounding cultural milieu.
+Under the supervision of Robert S. Woodworth, Asch's master's thesis involved a statistical analysis of the test scores of 200 children.
+He received his master's degree in 1930.
+For his doctoral dissertation, Asch examined commonalities of the form of learning curves; H. E. Garrett assigned the topic to him.
+He received his Ph.D. in 1932.

 Asch was exposed to Gestalt psychology through Gardner Murphy, then a young faculty member at Columbia.
 He became much more interested in Gestalt psychology after meeting and working closely with his adviser at Columbia, Max Wertheimer, one of the founders of Gestalt psychology.
-Asch later became close friend with Wertheimer.
+Later, Asch and Wertheimer became close friends.